louismagdaleno/Javascript-Algorithms/README.md

 ## Multiple Pointers
 Creating `pointers` or values that correspond to an index or position and move towards the beginning, end, or middle based on a certain condition. `VERY` efficient for soliving problems with minimal space complexity as well.

+## Pair Sum
+Compare different indices in an array until a condition is met.
+For example, given an array of integers, find a pair of numbers whos sum is 0.